 Sima welcomes spring!
-Historically sima is an old of a festive beverage known & enjoyed already during prehistoric times.
+Historically sima is old of a festive beverage known & enjoyed already during prehistoric times.
 Originally sima, ie. mead in English, was a simple fermentation with honey and water.
 Nowadays there’s a whole lot of creativity around it.
 We Finns prepare homemade sima a week or so before May Day.
-It is and it has been rather popular and persistent tradition throughout generations over the years.
+It is and it has been a rather popular and persistent tradition throughout generations over the years.

 Today’s sima is a milder version of the old mead served next to beer and wine.
 The general homemade sima is low on alcohol thanks to limited fermentation.
 In fact, sima in Finland is a shared family sparkling enjoyed with sugary donuts on the 1st of May which is called Vappu.
-Where mead used to be enjoyed year-round, we Finns raise glass of sima to welcome spring only in May.
+Where mead used to be enjoyed year-round, we Finns raise a glass of sima to welcome spring only in May.

-200g brown sugar
+- brown sugar

-200g caster sugar
+- 200g caster sugar

-0,4 dl boiled hops (humulus lupulus, cone hops not pellets)
+- 0,4 dl boiled hops (Humulus lupulus, cone hops not pellets)

-raisins & extra sugar for bottles
+- dried raisins & extra sugar for bottles

 - Wash organic lemons & carefully peel the yellow zest avoiding to include any white pith.
 Once you have a white ball, cut the lemon into 2mm slices.
 Then further remove the white part around the lemon slices (pith & seeds add bitterness, hence avoided).

 - Choose a small kettle & boil extra water.
 Once bubbly, pour over the hops.
-Wait for few minutes and drain.
+Wait for a few minutes and drain.

 - Start boiling half of the water (2,1L) in a big kettle.
 Measure both brown sugar & caster sugar into the hot water & carefully mix until dissolved.
-Move the kettle aside and then add rest of the water (2,1L) cold.
+Move the kettle aside and then add the rest of the water (2,1L) cold.
 Add lemon peels, lemon slices as well as the drained hops into the mix.

 - Celcius for fresh yeast.
 Take a small portion of sima & dissolve the agent, then add the mix back to sima.
-The temperature needs to be enough in order to active the fermentation but keeping the temperature rather mild gives sima better flavor.
+The temperature needs to be enough in order to activate the fermentation but keeping the temperature rather mild gives sima better flavor.

-- Once fermentation is added, either move sima into a container which you can seal airtight or cover kettle with cling film with utmost detail leaving zero air holes.
-Leave sima in room temperature for 12-24 hours (mine was 24h with sourdough at 23 celcius room).
-Do not peak!
-You know that sima is ready to be bottled when the hops/lemon slices rise to the surface.
+- Once fermentation is added, either move sima into a container, which you can seal airtight or cover kettle with cling film with utmost detail leaving zero air holes.
+Leave sima at room temperature for 12-24 hours (mine was 24h with sourdough at 23 °C / 73°F

 - When hops and lemon slices rise to the surface, sima is ready to be bottled.
 Before draining sima, add one 0.5-1 tsp of sugar and 3-6 raisins into each bottle depending on the size of the bottle.
 Don’t stir or mix sima.
 Relax your hand & use a big soup ladle or a small jug in the draining process.

 - Don’t fill the bottles all the way!
 Leave 3 centimeters of air space to the top of the bottle.
-Leave even more space if using brew bottles with flip opener.
+Leave even more space if using brew bottles with a flip opener.

 - It’s time, pop the bottle open!
 Sima is ready to be consumed when the raisins are swollen and resurfaced on the top.
 So even if you’re not a friend of raisins, they hold an important communicative task in the final stage of fermentation.
 When the beverage is ready, it’s in good shape for a week or so in the fridge.
-I opened first bottle of sima after three days in the fridge.
+I opened the first bottle of sima after three days in the fridge.
 Last year our sima was on point even two weeks after the bottling.